WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 How to test the project:  [No tests written so far.
 Will add them later to my ongoing project.]

-Project description:      /description [as .gsp file]
+Project description:      index.html (CSS included)

 External contributions:	  [Marked as EXTERNAL within the code.
 Occurence: 1x]